-Just before it was time to head back to the airport for our return flight home, we had a family brunch at Red’s Restaurant, a local favorite.
+Just before heading back to the airport for our return flight home from Florida, we had breakfast at Red’s Restaurant, a local favorite.
 My pancake was two-heads-big, which seemed consistent with the standard portion sizes there.
-I was certain the word hungry wouldn’t be uttered the rest of the day.
+By the end of the meal I was certain the word hungry wouldn’t be uttered the rest of the day.

 As we were leaving, an old antique cash register caught my attention.
 On the front of it there were two cards attached that displayed some words of wisdom.
 The first message:

 (It could be contagious)